markusdal/CanvasSquare/README.md

-An assignment made with JavaScript and HTML5, which is about randomly placing squares on a canvas that must not overlap.
+An assignment made with JavaScript and HTML5, which is about filling up a canvas with squares that are randomly placed and must not overlap.